fredexed/crypto-funding-ops/README.md

 ### Monero Forum Funding System (FFS)
 https://forum.getmonero.org/8/funding-required

-*This could be classified as a "grant" but operates more as a crowdfunding mechanism.
-Anybody can propose an idea in the “Ideas” section, and the community is encouraged to discuss whether that idea would be valuable to work on.
-Successfully vetted ideas move to the next stage, “Open Tasks”, where anybody who’s interested in working on that idea can pitch themselves as the right person for the job.
-After a team is assigned to the proposal, it moves into the “Funding Required” stage, to raise funds for work.
-Like Kickstarter, this process is entirely crowdfunded: anybody can donate Monero towards these projects.
-After a proposal is funded, it moves to the “Work in Progress” stage.
-Funds are held in escrow and disbursed to the recipient as specific milestones are met.
-Grantees are expected to provide regular progress reports at this stage.
-Finally, after everything has been funded, and work has been completed, the proposal is archived in the “Completed Tasks” section.*
+*This could be classified as a "grant" but operates more as a crowdfunding mechanism: anybody can donate Monero towards these projects.
+Applicants must move through a multi-step and openly-vetted process.
+If the proposal is successfully granted, funds are held in escrow and disbursed to the recipient as specific milestones are met.*

 ------